briankoser/sfc-listeners-guide/episodes/0200-the-sci-fi-christian-bicentennial-self-celebration-extravaganza.md

   - Matt

 notable_moments:
 prophecy:
-  - {"host": "Ben", "prediction": "They will still be podcasting in 2060", "veracity": undefined, "comments": ""}
+  - host: Ben
+    prediction: Podcasts will still exist in 2060
+  - host: Matt
-  - {"host": "Matt", "prediction": "We'll have self-driving cars by 2060", "veracity": undefined, "comments": ""}
+    prediction: We'll have self-driving cars by 2060
+    comments: I would guess we'll have fully-autonomous cars available to consumers by 2040, so 2060 seems likely.
 celebrity_promo:
   - Damon Lindelof
   - Carlton Cuse